xstar97/Local2Plex/README.md

 batch script to push files from local drive to nas server that runs plex/kodi with automatic folder creating and other features.

 this script reqires third party software called TinyMediaManager - https://www.tinymediamanager.org/ to update the server with nfo files, images, etc. vs per device loading info from kodi.
-The info is thw same across all devices. if tiny media is not needed for you...then comment out 'call :serverUpdate'
+The info is the same across all devices. if tiny media is not needed for you...then comment out 'call :serverUpdate'

 Movies and TV shows have different naming conventions...so in order for the script to work on almost all tv shows.... this is the naming